tryigit/XiaomiFeatureEnable/README.md

 Features that require hardware support such as Game Vision, Super Resolution and Memc.

 > [!TIP]
-> Check post-fs-data.sh on Github to add feature key 🥰
+> Check system.prop on Github to add feature key 🥰
 # Telegram
 https://t.me/chinacloudgroup